flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/mcdu.md

 <!-- TODO: UPDATE -->
 !!! info "Future Update"
-    A more in depth briefing section of the MCDU is currently developed and will be available in the near future.
+    A more in depth briefing section of the MCDU is currently being developed and will be available in the near future.

 ---